 New York City is creating PlugNYC, a comprehensive network of publicly accessible Level 2 Chargers and DC fast chargers.
 Level 2 charging stations allow EV owners to charge their vehicles while parked at home, at work, or curbside.
 DC fast chargers offer a charging experience comparable to a gas station.

 In New York City, where many people park their cars at the curb and don’t have access to a home charger, charging an EV can be a challenge.
 To address this gap, NYC DOT and the Mayor’s Office of Sustainability (MOS) are working with partners to expand access to public EV charging across the five boroughs.

-In partnership with Con Edison, NYC will install 120 Level 2 charging ports at curbside locations across the five boroughs.
+In partnership with Con Edison, NYC is installing 120 Level 2 charging ports at curbside locations across the five boroughs.
 The chargers will be in place for four years as part of a demonstration project, which will include an evaluation period.
-Installation of the Level 2 chargers is planned for 2021.
+Installation of the Level 2 chargers began in June 2021.
 Use of the chargers will be managed by FLO.